AndOrangutan/quboid-nvim/README.md

 #### Core UI Buffers

 - [nvim-neo-tree/neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) - Neovim plugin to manage the file system and other tree like structures.
-- [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
-Supports all your favorite languages.
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim) - A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
     - [folke/todo-comments.nvim](https://github.com/folke/todo-comments.nvim) - Highlight, list and search todo comments in your projects.
 - [mbbill/undotree](https://github.com/mbbill/undotree) - The undo history visualizer for VIM.